Care to Career impact evaluation

 Through our continued partnership with Drive Forward and independent evaluators, we aim to build robust evidence of what works to support care-experienced young people into good work.

-We are commissioning a Randomised Controlled Trial to better understand the impact of Drive Forward’s programme on employment, education and training outcomes in comparison to standard local authority support.
+We want to better understand the impact of Drive Forward’s Care to Career programme on employment, education and training outcomes for care-experienced young people in comparison to standard local authority support.

-We are currently undertaking a co-creation and mobilisation period to:
+We undertook a co-creation and mobilisation period to:

-We will work with local authorities to refer 550 care experience young people into the trial.
+We are working with local authorities to refer 710 care experience young people into the pilot trial.

 Around 50% will receive Drive Forward’s programme of support, with the remaining young people accessing the usual support offer from their local authority.

-The RCT will assess the impact of Drive Forward’s programme through comparing the EET outcomes of those receiving support from Drive Forward and those receiving the usual local offer provided by their local authority.
+The pilot trial will assess the impact of Drive Forward’s programme through comparing the EET outcomes of those receiving support from Drive Forward and those receiving the usual local offer provided by their local authority.

 We awarded Drive Forward a grant in 2021, as part of our What Works programme.